Sappho: A New Translation: Translation

 Sappho: A New Translation was published by the University of California Press.
 It is dedicated to Douglas and Mary Paige, who had sent Barnard the copy of Lirici Greci which inspired her translation.
-It comprises a foreword by Dudley Fitts, one hundred poems in translation, a note on the translation by Barnard, a list of sources for the poems, with their corresponding number in John Maxwell Edmonds' Loeb Classical Library edition, a bibliography and index.
-Barnard's translation is based on the Greek text of Edmonds' Loeb edition.
-She groups the poems into six sections, which - rather than following the conventional order - she arranges to give a narrative of Sappho's life from youth to old age.
+It comprises a foreword by Dudley Fitts, one hundred poems in translation, a note on the translation by Barnard, (Note: Barnard's research for this "footnote" later became the impetus for her 1966 essay collection The Mythmakers.) a list of sources for the poems, with their corresponding number in John Maxwell Edmonds' Loeb Classical Library edition, a bibliography and index.
+Barnard's translation is primarily based on the Greek text of Edmonds' Loeb edition, though she sometimes referred to other editions; in some cases she joined separate fragments together.

+Barnard groups the poems into six sections, which - rather than following the conventional order - she arranges to give a narrative of Sappho's life from youth to old age.
 Within Part One, focused on Sappho's youth, Barnard further organises the poems by time of day, with the first poem in the section set at dawn and the last at night.
 Two poems precede the main six sections as a programmatic preface.
+A "Collector's Edition" published in 2026 also includes an introduction by Melissa Mueller and Greek texts to accompany Barnard's translations.

 Barnard's translations render Sappho's poetry in contemporary language, in contrast to the old-fashioned diction preferred by previous translators.
+Sarah Barnsley describes Barnard's unadorned style as "late Imagism".
 In some cases Barnard alters or combines fragments.
 Where the surviving Greek text is too fragmentary to fully translate, she gives a conjectured reconstruction, for instance in the fourth and fifth stanzas of Sappho 16.
 The poems are given titles, and translated in free verse.
 She does not always retain the stanzaic structure of Sappho's poems: she often uses three-line stanzas where Sappho's poems are in four-line Sapphics, while for Sappho 130 she divides a two-line fragment, which survives only through being quoted by the second century AD grammarian Hephaestion, over six lines and three stanzas.

 Barnard's free verse was based on her principle of the "balanced line", in which each line could be divided in two, and each half had the same metrical weight.
-For example, her translation of Sappho 94 Voigt (Sappho 42 Barnard) is headed "I have had not one word from her", which Sarah Barnsley scans as ◡ ◡ – – / – – ◡ ◡ : the syllables are exactly symmetrical.
+For example, her translation of Sappho 94 Voigt (Sappho 42 Barnard) is headed "I have had not one word from her", which Barnsley scans as ◡ ◡ – – / – – ◡ ◡ : the syllables are exactly symmetrical.
 The titles added by Barnard are mostly exactly balanced in this manner, while in the body of the poems the balance is more approximate.